Youth in the United Kingdom: Industrial Revolution

 During the British Industrial Revolution, many children were laborers in the agricultural and manufacturing sectors.
 Since education was not compulsory and cost money, many children did not attend school; as a result, about half of the children who would otherwise be going to school, worked full-time jobs.
 The average age to start working during this time period was eight years old, and a majority of tactics used when working with children did not reward good behavior (only 4% did) but rather punished bad behavior (95% did).

 By the year 1830, over 50% of the British workforce consisted of child workers.
 Children worked 12- to 16-hour shifts, many of which were served in unclean and overcrowded environments.
 Many children fell asleep at their workstations and consequentially faced fatal injuries or severe harm, including crushing and other physical trauma.

+21st century

+The Millennium Cohort Study, known as "Child of the New Century" is a study carried out by the Centre for Longitudinal Studies at the University of London.
+It follows 19,000 young people born at the start of the new millennium, from 2000 - 2002.
+The study started from the participants were babies, and follows them throughout childhood, adolescence and into adulthood.
+Participants are from England, Scotland, Wales and Northern Ireland.

 Mental health

 In 2020, it was reported that one in six English children and teenagers aged 5-16 were experiencing a mental illness; this was an increase from the previous year.
 In 2017 and 2018, about 33% of British 16-24-year-olds showed signs of anxiety or depression, up from 26% a year prior.

 According to the British charity Mental Health Foundation, half of all mental health issues begin by age 14, with a further three-fourths of all mental health problems starting by age 24.